RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Reference Baseline Implementation: RGBT-VGNet

-\ding{203}~\textbf{Language-Aware Visual Synergy.} In the RGBT Visual Grounding task, the target described by the referring expression usually appears in both RGB and TIR images.
-Since grounding is inherently language-driven, we design a language-aware visual fusion module that uses textual features as semantic queries to guide multi-modal interaction, thereby enhancing localization precision.
-Given the encoder outputs $\mathbf{f}_{v}^{l}$ and $\mathbf{f}_{t}^{l}$ from layer $l$ and the textual embedding $\mathbf{F}_{s}$, we first compute their Query–Key–Value projections and construct language-guided cross-modal attention:
+\ding{203}~\textbf{Language-Aware Visual Synergy (LAVS).} In the RGBT visual grounding task, the target described by the referring expression usually appears in both RGB and TIR images.
+Since grounding is inherently language-driven, we use a language-aware visual fusion module in which textual features act as semantic queries for cross-modal interaction.
+Given the encoder outputs $\mathbf{f}_{v}^{l}$ and $\mathbf{f}_{t}^{l}$ from layer $l$ and the textual embedding $\mathbf{F}_{s}$, we first compute their Query-Key-Value projections and construct language-guided cross-modal attention: